Gurpreet Kaur Bhatti: Life

 Gurpreet Kaur Bhatti was born into a working-class Sikh Punjabi family in Watford.
-She went to Bristol University to study Chemistry but graduated with honours in Modern Languages.
+She went to the University of Bristol to study Chemistry but graduated with honours in Modern Languages.
 Before becoming a full-time playwright and screenwriter, she worked in a hospital laundry and a women’s refuge.
 She has also been a waitress, actor, workshop leader and a carer.

 Work

 Bhatti's first play, Behsharam (Shameless), broke box office records at Soho Theatre and Birmingham Rep when it opened in 2001.

-In 2005, Behzti won the Susan Smith Blackburn Prize for the best English language play written by a woman.
+In 2005, Behzti (Birmingham Repertory Theatre) won the Susan Smith Blackburn Prize for the best English language play written by a woman.

 In 2010, her follow-up to Behzti titled Behud (Beyond Belief) was co-produced by Soho Theatre and Coventry Belgrade and was shortlisted for the John Whiting Award.

 In 2014, Khandan (Family) opened at the Birmingham Rep before transferring to the Royal Court Theatre.

-In June 2014, her first anthology of plays, Plays One (ISBN 9781783191307), was published by Oberon Books.
+In June 2014, her first anthology of plays, Plays One, was published by Oberon Books.

-Bhatti's other credits include Scenes from Lost Mothers (Clean Break); Silence (Donmar Warehouse); 846 (Theatre Royal Stratford East); A Kind of People (Royal Court Downstairs); Elephant, Birmingham Rep; Dishoom, Rifco/Watford Palace Theatre, Fourteen, Watford Palace Theatre; the feature film Everywhere And Nowhere; DCI Stone, Radio 4; Londonee, Rich Mix; Dead Meat, Channel 4 and An Enemy Of The People, BBC World Service.
+Bhatti's other credits include Scenes from Lost Mothers (Clean Break); Silence (Donmar Warehouse); 846 (Theatre Royal Stratford East); A Kind of People (Royal Court Downstairs); Elephant (Birmingham Repertory Theatre); Dishoom (Rifco/Watford Palace Theatre); Fourteen (Watford Palace Theatre); the feature film Everywhere And Nowhere; DCI Stone, Radio 4; Londonee (Rich Mix); Dead Meat, Channel 4 and An Enemy Of The People, BBC World Service.

-She was a core writer on The Archers from 2012-19, part of the team that created the ground breaking ‘Helen and Rob’ domestic violence story.
+She was a core writer on The Archers from 2012 to 2019, part of the team that created the ‘Helen and Rob’ domestic violence story.
 She has also written for EastEnders and Hollyoaks.

-In 2025, her adaptation of Sathnam Sanghera’s Marriage Material will be produced at the Lyric Hammersmith and her new play Choir will open at Chichester Festival Theatre.
+In 2025, her adaptation of Sathnam Sanghera’s Marriage Material was produced at the Lyric Hammersmith and her play Choir opened at Chichester Festival Theatre.